Marymount at a Glance

-Marymount’s Center for Global Education connects students with short-term and semester-long study abroad programs, student teaching, and internships all over the world during the fall, spring, and summer terms.
+Marymount Global connects students with short-term and semester-long study abroad programs, student teaching, and internships all over the world during the fall, spring, and summer terms.
 Study abroad programs are available to students of all academic disciplines.

 Marymount’s Honors Program provides undergraduate students in all majors with opportunities to explore subjects in greater depth.
 Honors Program students participate in a variety of activities that enrich their academic experience.
 The program culminates in the completion and defense of an Honors Thesis.

-Library and Learning Services provides comprehensive resources, services, and spaces that promote collaboration and intellectual growth at both Reinsch Library at main campus and Ballston Coakley Library Extension.
-With the library, students have access to 12 million items through the Washington Research Library Consortium, research help from library faculty, and 24/7 access to databases, curriculum specific resources, and electronic resources.
-In our spaces, we provide study and meeting rooms, a MakerSpace with 3D printing, and a coffee bar.
+Library and Learning Services provides comprehensive resources, services, and spaces that promote collaboration and intellectual growth at both Reinsch Library at Main Campus and the Ballston Coakley Library Extension.
+Students have access to 12 million items through the Washington Research Library Consortium, as well as research help from library faculty and 24/7 access to databases, curriculum specific resources, and electronic resources.
+In our spaces, we provide study and meeting rooms, computers, and a MakerSpace with 3D printing.

-Most Main Campus and Ballston Center locations have wireless Internet access.
-Residence hall rooms also include two data-port jacks for easy access to campus computing resources and the Internet.
-In addition, computer labs are available on the Main Campus as well as at the Ballston Center.
-The E-Learning Services Center assists students with materials and resources for the development of multimedia projects, videos, and graphic presentations.
+All Main Campus and Ballston Center locations have wireless internet access.
+Residence hall rooms also include two data-port jacks for easy access to campus computing resources and the internet.
+In addition, computer labs are available on Main Campus as well as the Ballston Center.

 Student Life and Student Services

-More than 30 clubs and organizations, including the Student Government Association; career-oriented groups; and social, service, and special interest clubs, are active on campus.
+Approximately 30 clubs and organizations, including the Student Government Association, career-oriented groups, and social, service, and special interest clubs, are active on campus.

-This center gives students and alumni free, comprehensive career planning and decision-making assistance, as well as access to an extensive online jobs database.
-Throughout the academic year, Career Services hosts workshops, on-campus recruiting events with regional employers, job fairs, networking opportunities, and one-on-one career counseling.
+This Center gives students and alumni free, comprehensive career planning and decision-making assistance, as well as access to an extensive online jobs database.
+Throughout the academic year, Career Development hosts workshops, on-campus recruiting events with regional employers, job fairs, networking opportunities, and one-on-one career counseling.